Description of image here

 Choosing

-Rocket is very easy to grow from seed sown outdoors.
-There are two main types to choose from:
+Rocket is very easy to grow from seed.
+There are two different types to choose from:

-• Wild rocket (Diplotaxis tenuifolia) is a perennial plant, lasting for several years.
-Robust and easy to grow even in poor soil, it produces long, deeply divided leaves with a strong peppery flavour.
-It is slower growing and crops over a long period, even in winter if protected under cloches.
+• Wild rocket (Diplotaxis tenuifolia) is a perennial plant, living for several years.
+Robust and easy to grow, even in poor soil, it produces long, deeply divided leaves with a strong peppery flavour.
+It is slower growing and crops over an extended period, even in winter if protected under cloches or in a greenhouse

-• Salad rocket or cultivated rocket (Eruca sativa) is an annual, with a shorter lifespan, especially in summer.
-Its leaves are more delicate, larger and rounded in shape and milder tasting.
-It flowers readily in hot weather, causing the leafy harvests to decline, so regular sowing is essential.
-In cooler weather, plants crop for longer.
-There are several varieties to choose from, with various leaf shapes and flavours.
+• Salad rocket or garden rocket (Eruca vesicaria subsp. sativa) is an annual, with a productive lifespan of only a few months.
+Its leaves are more delicate, larger and usually less divided, and milder tasting.
+It flowers readily in hot weather, putting an end to harvests, so regular sowing is essential to replace spent plants.
+In cooler weather, plants will crop for longer.
+There are several varieties to choose from, with different leaf shapes and flavours

 What and where to buy

-Rocket seeds are readily available in garden centres and from online seed retailers, including several varieties of salad rocket.
-Wild rocket may also be available to buy as young plants in garden centres.
+Rocket seeds are readily available in garden centres and from online seed retailers.
+Wild rocket may also be available as young plants in garden centres, often in the herbs section.
+Some garden centres may also sell plug plants of salad rocket in spring and early summer.

 Recommended Varieties